 When you create detailed buyer personas, you gain valuable insights into your target audience, which helps you develop better marketing campaigns and a more influential brand.
 Click & Tweet!
 The process of using buyer personas becomes even more powerful when you focus on psychographic segmentation.
 It allows you to connect with customers based on who they are, what they believe in, and what they care about.
 For more help segmenting your audience and creating buyer personas, take a look at these buyer persona examples.

 Use this post to develop strong psychographic details in your buyer personas.
-And get even more help by signing up for a free 7-day trial of Alexa’s Advanced Plan.
+And get even more help by signing up for a free trial of Alexa’s Advanced Plan.
 You get all of the tools mentioned in this post along with dozens of other competitive, keyword, and audience analysis tools to help you learn about your customers and create more detailed, powerful buyer personas.